-- 1. Let obj be O. - 2.
-Let proto be the value of the [[Prototype]] internal data property of O. - 3.
-If includePrototype is false or proto is the value null, then - a.
+- Let obi be O. 1. - Let proto be the value of the [[Prototype]] internal data property of O. 2. - If includePrototype is false or proto is the value null, then a.
 Let propList be a new empty List.
+3. - 4.
+Else

-4. Else - a.
-Let propList be the result of calling the [[Enumerate]] internal method of proto with arguments true and onlyEnumerable. - 5.
-For each string name that is the property key of an own property of O - a.
-Let desc be the result of calling the [[GetOwnProperty]] internal method of O with argument name.b.
-If name is an element of propList, then remove name as an element of propList. - c.
-If onlyEnumerable is false or desc. [[Enumerable]] is true, then add name as an element of propList. - Order the elements of propList in an implementation defined order. - 7.
-Return propList.
+- For each string name that is the property key of an own property of O 5. - a.
+Let desc be the result of calling the [[GetOwnProperty]] internal method of O with argument name. b.
+If name is an element of propList, then remove name as an element of propList. - If onlyEnumerable is false or desc. [[Enumerable]] is true, then add name as an element of propList. c. - Order the elements of propList in an implementation defined order. - Return propList.